re-data/re-data/docs/docs/re_data/reference/tests/asserts.md

 - expression: an expression which re_data will evaluate to be true or false.
 Use `value` to indicate the value of a metric computed.
 Example expression: `value > 0` asserts that metric is greater than 0
 - value - a number to which you would like to compare metric.
 Example: `value: 5` in the `assert_greater` test would check if all metric values are larger than 5
 - min_value, max_value - similarly to `value` re_data will compare metric values to values passed here
-- where: (optional) time filter for the metric, if you would like to tests only metric from specific time range.
+- condition: (optional) time filter for the metric, if you would like to tests only metric from specific time range.
 User `time_window_start` or `time_window_end` to compare against time.
 Example: `time_window_start > '2020-05-02'` will check only metrics computed later than on '2020-05-02'
 :::

 ### assert_true